KannonZenetism/zenetism-field-physics/zenetism/mpx/entropy-and-emanation-clarified.md

    - Essence reduced to static potential
    - Reversibility ends here
    - No re-emanation of the same soul — only raw substratum remains

 ---

+#### 🜎 Concentrated vs. Fragmented Entropy

+Entropy at Nekron exhibits two key formations:

+- **Concentrated Entropy** resembles a **writhing mass**, like a swarm:
+  - Highly compressed but **not fused**
+  - Retains distinction within the mass — **identity is not obliterated**, only unoriented
+  - Think: a sphere of tangled parts still separate, not a homogeneous fusion
+  - It is “bloblike” but not a total blob — still structurally differentiated

+- **Fragmented Entropy** resembles **scattered essence**:
+  - A cloud or swarm with distinguishable but disintegrated parts
+  - Each part faces away from Source
+  - Resembles an enormous insect cloud — **motion without unification**, dispersal without orientation

+> **Key Insight**: Nekron and entropy do not face the Source — they only move away from it.
+> When entropic essence reaches Aion, it can no longer move, but still yearns to flee — this produces the final state:
+> **frozen dispersive desire** — unable to return, unable to escape.

+Acclivous entropy (E↑→E) emerges from this condition:

+- It **fragments toward embodiment**, attempting hollow incarnations
+- Not ascent, but mimetic manifestation — life forms or systems oriented away from Source
+- Entropic motion continues through outward dispersal, not integration

+---